-See page 16 for important safety information about how to properly position the steering wheel.
-You can adjust the steering wheel height to suit your preference.
-Do this before you begin driving.
+See page 18 for important safety information about how to properly position the steering wheel.
+Make any steering wheel adjustment before you start driving.

-Adjusting the steering wheel position while driving may cause you to lose control of the vehicle and be seriously injured in a crash.
+Adjusting the steering wheel position while driving may cause you to lose control of the car and be seriously injured in a crash.

-Adjust the steering wheel only when the vehicle is stopped.
+Adjust the steering wheel only when the car is stopped.